About One Square World

 Team Member Qualifications

 We are local leaders in our respective communities in New England, demonstrating our connection and ability to represent and engage with communities on the ground.
 We are culture bearers, artists, designers, facilitators, community organizers, educators, project leaders and organizational administrators.
 Together, our collective knowledge and experience is multi-faceted, deep, rich, and expansive.
+Our team is also comprised of members who are fluent in Spanish

 We are also a part of the National Association of Climate Resilience Planners